Welcome

 The Norwalk Land Trust acquires land and preserves it in its natural state for the benefit of Norwalk, CT, residents now and forever.

-We currently steward 32 parcels of land, just over 110 acres.
+We currently steward 33 parcels of woodlands and open space, just over 110 acres.

-The Margaret and Steve Holton Bird Sanctuary at Hoyt Island
+The Margaret and Stephen Holton Bird Sanctuary at Hoyt Island

-During the recent Norwalk Land Trust annual meeting, a wonderful presentation was given by NLT Vice President and Stewardship Chair, Mary Verel.
-Both narrative and slideshow can be found through the links below.
+A highlight at the recent Norwalk Land Trust annual meeting was a wonderful presentation given by NLT Vice President and Stewardship Chair, Mary Verel, about the history and natural attributes, as well as current efforts to protect Hoyt Island.
+(Enjoy the history text and slideshow at the links below).

 You will find interesting the history of Hoyt Island and its transformation to The Margaret and Steve Holton Bird Sanctuary.
 This story will be an ongoing one.
 Let’s see what the Spring of 2024 brings.

-CLICK HERE to view the history narrative.
+CLICK HERE to view the history text.
 CLICK HERE to view the accompanying slide show.

 Outdoor Classroom for 4th Graders